 If a creature would be surrounded on all sides by the wall (or the wall and another solid surface), that creature can make a Reflex saving throw.

-The wall is an object made of bones that can be damaged and thus breached.
-Each panel has 10 Defense and 10 Health per inch of thickness.
+The wall is an object made of bones that blocks line of sight.
+A creature can move through the wall, albeit slowly and painfully.
+A creature must spend 3 meters of movement for every meter it moves through the wall.
+The wall can be damaged and thus breached.
+Each panel has 12 Defense, 2 Soak, and 1.5 Health per centimeter of thickness.
 Reducing a panel to 0 health destroys it and might cause connected panels to collapse at the GM’s discretion.

-On a successful save, the target takes half as much damage and isn’t grappled.
+On a success, it takes half as much damage.

 On a success, the target escapes and is no longer grappled by the bones.

-You can increase the damage by 2d6 for each additional mana or psi expended.
+You can increase the damage by 1d8 for each additional mana expended.